plumvillage/newsletter/src/2024/en/articles/sr-tam-muoi--the-profound-silence-of-dharma-mountain.md

 ## Monday

 I could feel the settling in around me, the joy was palpable and our concentration was deepening.
-The 16 Exercises of the Discourse on the Full Awareness of Breathing was our guide for the week.
+The 16 exercises of the Discourse on the Full Awareness of Breathing was our guide for the week.
 We each had a copy on our meditation mat as a road map in case we lost our way; the one and only Dharma talk/orientation on the first morning was about practicing with this discourse.
 The Buddha invited us to dive deeply into our bodily sensations and to observe our breath and body with curiosity and wonder.

 In the hall there was a growing sense of having a lot of time and the space to just be.
 As the sun rose, we watched the changing display of light and color across the mountains.
 We enjoy.
-We hear the blackcaps sing “chuk, chuk, chuk” and nuthatches “ouiee, ouiee, ouiee”, greeting a new day.
+We hear the blackcaps sing “chuk, chuk, chuk” and nuthatches “ouiee, ouiee, ouiee,” greeting a new day.

 At the close of the midmorning session, a huge thunderstorm broke overhead.
 We all spontaneously lay down, allowing the driving rain, the wind, the thunder to resonate through our silent bodies.
 We surrendered to the Earth, to the rock beneath our backs.
 As suddenly, the storm passed.
 Torrents were spurting from the mountainside, trees were dripping… silence.
 A rainbow was stretching from mountain to mountain.